Restoring landscapes across the Mount Alexander Region

 Do you have trees but not many hollows on your property?
 Are you in the Mount Alexander region?
 Do you want to increase habitat for local fauna?

-The Mount Alexander Shire is home to many threatened wildlife species that survive in the fragmented woodlands across our region.
+The Mount Alexander Shire is home to many threatened species that survive in the fragmented woodlands across our region.
 Large old trees and the hollows they provide are vital habitat for many of these species.
-One of the species that relies on large old trees is the Brush-tailed Phascogale (Phascogale tapoatafa), also known as the Tuan.
-This a small, nocturnal, carnivorous marsupial, a little larger than a domestic rat and with a very distinctive bushy tail.
+One of these is the Brush-tailed Phascogale (Phascogale tapoatafa), also known as the Tuan.
+The Phascogale is a small, nocturnal, carnivorous marsupial, a little larger than a black rat and with a very distinctive bushy black tail.

 In Victoria, the Brush-tailed Phascogale was once widespread, but now has a fragmented distribution.
 It is a threatened species listed under the Victorian Flora and Fauna Guarantee Act 1988 and considered Vulnerable in Victoria.
-One of its strongholds is around Central Victoria and the Mount Alexander region.
+One of its strongholds is in Central Victoria and the Mount Alexander region.

 Looking for local landholders